cazwazacz/snipman/README.md

 [![Build Status][shield-travis]][info-travis] [![Test Coverage][shield-coveralls]][info-coveralls] [![License][shield-license]][info-license]

+> **NOTE:** This app is in active development and is likely to change at short notice.
+It is not recommended that you use this in any commercial environment.

 ## Requirements
 [Snipman][snipman] requires the following:
 * [NodeJS][nodejs] - [click here][node-version] for the exact version